Your source for student events and programs taking place online due to COVID-19.

 Check out resources like health and wellness guides, free online fitness, mindfulness moments, and more.

 - COVID-19 Response guidance on health and wellness

 - Follow Gettysburg Good on Instagram to stay in touch with students and provide ongoing useful information.
-Be assured Counseling’s dog Zach will have an online presence!
+Counseling’s dog Zach has an online presence!

-- Counseling Services' “Dear DOGtor Zach & Co.”
+- “Dear DOGtor Zach & Co.”
 Have you ever wanted to ask a counseling professional a question without making an appointment?
 Now’s your chance!
 DM us @gettysburggood or email us.

 - Try RSL’s Instagram for virtual poetry moments, meditations, mindfulness, and more.

 - Breathe Gettysburg.
 Stressed?
 Distracted?
 Anxious?
 Okay, right now, wherever you are, take a slow, deep breath.
 This collection of classes and experiences are here to help you build resilience to handle the challenges of everyday life by developing mindfulness skills.
 See the full schedule.

 - Take an orange & blue coloring break.
 Print out these campus scenes of Penn Hall and Musselman Library and you’ve got a calming campus coloring project.